 8. Managing Your Healthcare

-Once you’re on your own, Mom and Dad will no longer be responsible for maintaining your health—even if you’re still on their insurance.
+Once you’re on your own, your parents will no longer be responsible for maintaining your health—even if you’re still on their insurance.
 You’ll need to stay on top of your routine dental and medical care by scheduling appointments yourself and making sure you keep them.